-If there’s any one thing you’re bound to hear a lot about this month, it’s predictions.
+If there’s anything you’re bound to hear a lot about this month, it’s predictions.

 Sure, there will be plenty of New Year’s resolutions, but most of those will be rendered moot by the middle of February (anyone with a gym membership knows I mean).
 What will persist is the almost constant issuing of predictions, or should I say opinions?

-The situation is such that the Pew Research Center revealed, not long ago in its State of the News Media survey of American Journalism, that the majority of U.S. networks now offer more opinion pieces and interviews than original news reporting.
+The situation is such that the Pew Research Center revealed, not long ago in its State of the News Media, in a survey of American Journalism, that the majority of U.S. networks now offer more opinion pieces and interviews than original reporting.
 (The ratio of opinion to reporting being was an astonishing 85% -15% at one major cable news channel.)

 The Fallacy of Economic Forecasting

-It seems as though the media doesn’t care much about the importance of bad economic prediction, as it rarely takes issue with the source regardless of how outrageous the speculation.
+It seems the media doesn’t care much about the importance of bad economic prediction, as it rarely takes issue with the source regardless of how outrageous the speculation.

 For instance, no one will ever accuse former Treasury Secretary Larry Summers of having a crystal ball.
 After assuring the American public in 1999 that pushing through the repeal of the Glass-Steagall Act would be “the right framework for America’s future financial system,” it took less than a decade to discover how remarkably inept he had been at seeing the future.
-The crisis and collapse that came as a direct result of that repeal turned out to be the worst economic upheaval since the Great Depression, and nearly ended up taking down the global financial system.
+The collapse that came as a direct result of that repeal turned out to be the worst economic upheaval since the Great Depression, and nearly took down the entire financial system.

-And the future was evidently a little out of focus for Federal Reserve Chairman Ben Bernanke as well when, in March of 2007, he assured everyone the financial system was safe.
+And the future was evidently a little blurred and out of focus for Federal Reserve Chairman Ben Bernanke as well, when, in March of 2007, he assured everyone the financial system was safe.
 “Nothing to be concerned about,” he said, “the damage caused by the massive housing and mortgage fraud wouldn’t spill over into the general economy or the stock market.”